Telecom Billing - Invoice Generation

 This bill data can then be processed by one of a number of formatting engines to produce output in the desired form.
 For example, paper, CD-ROM, etc.

-There are Billing Systems available which provide internal Bill Formatting tools.
-If a billing system does not provide capable tool to generate formatted bills, then there are third party tools available like DOC1, is one of the most commonly used tools.
+There are Billing Systems available, which provide internal Bill Formatting tools.
+If a billing system does not provide capable tool to generate formatted bills, then there are third party tools available like DOC1, which is one of the most commonly used tools.

-Following is a snapshot of bill data taken from Convergy's Infinys Billing System:
+Following is the snapshot of a bill data taken from Convergy's Infinys Billing System −

 DOCSTART_85 DOCTYPE BILL GENEVAVERSION 5.0 BILLSTYLE 1 BILLTYPE 1 BILLTEMPLATE 85 BILLSEQ 1 BILLVERSION 1 ACCCURRENCYCODE BEF BILLLANGID 2 BILLLANGNAME English (US) BILLLANGLOCALE us PAYMETHODID 1 FORMATREQ A30001001/0001 COPYBILLNUM 0 BILLPURPOSE 1 ADDRESSNAME Dr D Jackson POSITION Project Manager DEPARTMENT Recruitment ADDRESS1 12 South Street ADDRESS2 Detroit ADDRESS3 Michigan ZIPCODE 12345 COUNTRY United States BSTARTACCFADDR ACCFADDR_1 United States ACCFADDR_2 Michigan ACCFADDR_3 12345 ACCFADDR_4 12 South Street ACCFADDR_5 Detroit ACCFADDR_6 Dr D Jackson BENDACCFADDR CUSTOMERREF C30001 CUSTOMERTYPE Standard ACCTAXSTATUS Exclusive INVOICINGCONAME Invoicing company for English (US) INVOICINGCOADDRESS1 Company House INVOICINGCOADDRESS2 Atlanta INVOICINGCOVATREG taxref000576 ACCOUNTNO A30001001 BENDBFPAYSUMMARY BALOUT 0.00 CHARGES 142.00 NEWBAL 142.00 BSTARTBFPAYDETAILS ACCDEPPREVTOT 0.00 ACCDEPCHANGE 0.00 ACCDEPCURRTOT 0.00 BENDBFPAYDETAILS BENDBFSTATEMENT BILLREF A30001001@0001 BILLDATE 02/20/99 NEXTBILLDATE 03/20/99 BSTARTPAYMENTDUEINFO PAYMENTDUEDATE 03/04/99 DEBTSTARTDATE 02/25/99 PAYMENTTERMDESC Payment due 7 days after the bill date PAYMENTDUEDAYS 7 BENDPAYMENTDUEINFO GIROREF 34 GIROACCOUNT 404 7800 OCRREF 1300010019 OCRSORTCODE V6344047800 GIROAMOUNT 142.00 OCRAMOUNT 000142000 INVOICEACTUALDATE 02/25/99 INVOICETAXDATE 02/25/99 INVOICESTART 01/03/99 INVOICEEND 02/19/99 TAXTYPE 1,2.00, TENDTAXTYPE INVTOTALTAX 2.00 BENDTAXDETAILS INVTOTAL 142.00 INVTOTALROUNDED 142.00 TOTALSAVE -11.00 PERIODEND 02/25/99 POINTSBALANCE 0 POINTSEARNED 0 POINTSREDEEMED 0 POINTSADJUST 0 NEWPOINTSBALANCE 0 DOCEND